-Mar 27, 2019

-ltem Parameter Criteria Notes

-Single Line Diagrams: Shall demonstrate general capacity and sizing of incoming lines (voltage and size -capacity and rating).
+LAST UPDATED June, 2024 ltem Parameter Criteria Notes Single Line Diagrams: Shall demonstrate general capacity and sizing of incoming lines (voltage and size - capacity and rating).
 Show source of power.
 Show the number of circuits etc. Specific equipment ratings may not be required however enough detail needs to be provided to generate an accurate picture of the overall size and scope of the project.
-Electrical Layout: Lighting, Fire, Security, Communications, Building Services concept.
-Details of specific equipment is not required at this stage.
-Cable Routing (conduit, tray, ladder, pull boxes, vaults, etc.) for main cables only.
-Details of small above ground cable routing for building services equipment is not necessary at this stage.
-Approximate Instrumentation and Electrical Equipment locations.
-Present on a single layout.
+Electrical Layout: - Lighting, Fire, Security, Communications, Building Services concept.
+Details of specific equipment is not required at this stage. - Cable Routing (conduit, tray, ladder, pull boxes, vaults, etc.) for main cables only.
+Details of small above ground cable routing for building services equipment is not necessary at this stage. - Approximate Instrumentation and Electrical Equipment locations. - Present on a single layout.
 P&IDs-General Process flow with instruments identified For larger projects it may be useful to develop this further similar to the detail in Final Design Drawings however this should be determined based on the particular project.

-LAST UPDATED Mar 27, 20

-Item Parameter Criteria Notes

-7 Final Design Drawings Control / Network / SCADA Block Diagram: - Show details of the communications interface with the plant or wide area network.
-P&IDS: - Show instrument symbols based on International Society of Automation (ISA) Standard S5.1. - Primary process flow shown left to right. - Primary process flow shown in heavier line type than secondary and utility lines. - Include the following: •Instruments significant to the process . •Mechanical equipment, valves, pumps, piping (sizes/materials), fittings, reducers and increasers, swages, etc. •Direction of flow. •Seismic category. •Quality level. •Interconnection references. •Annunciation inputs (across the top of the page). •Plant controller inputs (across the top of the page). •Vendor and contractor interfaces. •Identification of components and subsystems by others. •Reference to a vendor drawing for details not shown. •Instrument, pipeline, tank, valve ID or tag designations and names.
+7 Final Design Drawings Control / Network / SCADA Block Diagram: Show details of the communications interface with the plant or wide area network.

+LAST UPDATED June, 2024 ltem Parameter Criteria Notes Panel Drawings and wiring diagrams should including details of panel location, panel size, heat load calculation A/C requirement, sunshade requirement, UPS power feed.
+For any existing panel(s) that will be modified, include panel drawings and wiring diagram to show modification needed.
+P&amp;IDs: Show instrument symbols based on International Society of Automation (ISA) Standard S5.1.
+Primary process flow shown left to right.
+Primary process flow shown in heavier line type than secondary and utility lines.
+Include the following: Instruments significant to the process .
+Mechanical equipment, valves, pumps, piping (sizes/materials), fittings, reducers and increasers, swages, etc. Direction of flow.
+Seismic category.
+Quality level.
+Interconnection references.
+Annunciation inputs (across the top of the page).
+Plant controller inputs (across the top of the page).
+Vendor and contractor interfaces.
+Identification of components and subsystems by others.
+Reference to a vendor drawing for details not shown.
+Instrument, pipeline, tank, valve ID or tag designations and names.